Rod Blagojevich: 2006 reelection

 In 2004, Blagojevich had ordered the Illinois Tollway to erect 32 signs at a cost of $480,000, announcing "Open Road Tolling.
 Rod R. Blagojevich, Governor."
 In 2006, the signs were criticized for serving as campaign signs and costing significantly more than the common $200 signs.

 In the general election, Blagojevich defeated Topinka and the Green Party's Rich Whitney, outspending Topinka $27 million to $6 million.
-He attempted to tie Topinka to former Republican governor George Ryan's corruption.
-Topinka ran advertisements detailing Blagojevich's federal investigations and non-endorsements by major state Democrats such as Lisa Madigan.
+At the end of June, Blagojevich's campaign reported about $12.2 million on hand, compared with about $1.5 million for Topinka; Whitney's campaign reported $860 on hand at the same point.
+Blagojevich attempted to tie Topinka to former Republican governor George Ryan's corruption.
+Topinka's campaign emphasized the federal investigation into the Blagojevich administration and his lack of support from some prominent Democrats, including Lisa Madigan.
+A September Chicago Tribune poll reported by Illinois Issues put Blagojevich at 45%, Topinka at 33% and Whitney at 6%, while finding no candidate with a clear advantage among voters asked who could clean up state government.
 A three-term state treasurer, Topinka said that she had attempted to stop Blagojevich from using money from special funds for general expenditures without approval of the legislature; she said Blagojevich used the funds for projects meant to distract voters from his associates' corruption trials: "This constant giving away of money ... a million here, a million there, it raids our already hamstrung government and deadbeat state."
 Topinka's spokesman claimed that Blagojevich was the most investigated governor in Illinois history.
-Topinka lost to Blagojevich by 11%.
+Topinka lost to Blagojevich by a margin of more than ten percentage points.
+Blagojevich received 49.8% of the vote, Topinka 39.3%, and Whitney 10.4%.